dushanka-dev/fitness-buddy/README.md

 ## Responsive Testing

-* For Responsive testing Google Devtools was used to minimise the app to view in different device size to create a responsive app.
+* For Responsive testing Google Devtools was used to minimise the app to view in different device sizes.

 * Used Media Queries to add styling for different device screen sizes.